kenshoo/metrics-play/README.md

 ### Metrics Filter

-An implementation of the Metrics' instrumenting filter for Play2.
-It records requests duration, number of active requests and counts each return code
+An implementation of the Metrics' instrumenting filter for PlayFramework.
+It records requests duration, number of active requests and counts each return code.

 ```scala